 In the event of a serious violation, to be determined exclusively at our discretion, the supplier must submit a concrete plan - in consultation with us - that clearly describes the manner in which and terms within which the violation will cease.
 We must approve that plan.
 If the plan is not carried out in full within the terms stipulated we will be entitled to terminate the relationship with the supplier in question effective immediately.

 Signature

-Signed to indicate acceptance and initialled on each page:

 On behalf of: (supplier's company name)

 Address:

 Ву:

 Name:

 Position:

 Date: